 How to get to the Michaelerkirche

 You probably walk past as you explore Vienna on foot.
-The church looks down on Michaelerplatz square and sits opposite one entrance to the Hofburg winter palace complex at the heart of the city.
+The church looks down on Michaelerplatz square and looks across to one end of the Hofburg winter palace complex at the heart of the city.

 No trams pass through this part of the city, but the Herrengasse subway station (on the U3 line) is just up the road.
 Michaelerplatz also has its own bus stop, served by the 1A and 2A bus lines that travel through the old town.

 Address: Michaelerplatz 5, 1010 Vienna | Website